JLouwerse27/Assignment4_2537/tutorial.md

 # Step 6a If two cards are not the same, flip them back
 # Step 7.
 If two cards are the same, remove them from the game.
 # Step 8.
 Corner case 1.
 If the user clicks on the same card twice, do nothing
+# Step 9.
+Corner case 2.
+If the user clicks on a card that is already matched, do nothing.
+# Step 10.
+Corner case 3.
+If the user clicks on a card while two cards are already flipped, do nothing